 The Bodossaki Excellence Award is established to pay tribute and draw the public’s attention to Greeks who have devoted their lives to science and whose outstanding performance and important work have made a particularly significant contribution to the advancement of their scientific disciplines.
 The purpose of the Excellence Award is to make known to the public internationally acclaimed Greek scientists active in Physical Sciences and Mathematics as well as in Technological, Biomedical and Social Sciences, who can be genuine role models for society and a source of national pride.

 Between 2002, when the Bodossaki Excellence Award was first introduced, and 2011, it was awarded to seven internationally acclaimed Greek scientists, which you can see here.
 Following the Foundation’s decision in 2022 to revive the Excellence Award institution, the next award ceremony will take place in the summer of 2024.
+The Announcement of the Bodossaki Excellence Award 2024 is available here.

 The key body supporting the institution of the Bodossaki Excellence Award is the Excellence Award Committee.
 For information on their work and responsibilities, see here.